sleetplayground/sleet_color_palette_contract_zig/README.md

 # SLEET Color Palette Contract
-a small near smart contract for color palttes written in zig
+a small near smart contract for color palettes written in zig

 ---